 Residents may add funds to their meal plan at any time during their occupancy.
-However, switching to a lower plan (e.g. from 3 to 2) is allowed only within the first two weeks of each term, and students cannot change between taxable and tax-exempt plans within the same term.
+However, switching to a lower plan (e.g. from 3 to 2) is allowed only on the 15th of the first month of each term, and students cannot change between taxable and tax-exempt plans within the same term.

-5.4 Meal Plan Adjustments
+5.5 Meal Plan Adjustments

-Residents with dietary requirements that cannot be met by Diversity Food Services are recommended to apply for rooms in Balmoral Houses.
+Residents with dietary requirements that cannot be met by Diversity Food Services are recommended to apply for rooms in the Balmoral Houses.
 In the event that only McFeetors Hall dorms are available, residents may request a meal plan adjustment based on medical or religious documentation.
 A completed Meal Plan Adjustment Request Form (available at uwcampusliving.com) along with related documentation should be submitted to Campus Living prior to the resident receiving their first payment schedule.

 Meal Plan Adjustment Requests are subject to approval by Campus Living and will not be accepted after the meal plan change deadline for each term.
+All approved adjustments will be subject to a \$25 administrative fee.

-5.5 Meal Cards & Meal Dollars
+5.6 Meal Cards & Meal Dollars

 Diversity Foods issues a new meal card at the start of every academic year in September.
-Students cannot use cards from previous academic year once the new year has begun.
+Students cannot use cards from the previous academic year once the new year has begun.

 All meal plan pricing includes a non-refundable per-term administration fee.
-Meal plan options and pricing are listed in Appendix E. Meal cards operate on declining debit system: the value of each purchase is deducted from the dollar balance on the card.
-Meal dollars are loaded onto your meal card per-term, based on your selected meal plan.
+Meal plan options and pricing are listed in Appendix E. Meal cards operate on a declining debit system: the value of each purchase is deducted from the dollar balance on the card.
+Meal dollars are loaded onto your meal card per term, based on your selected meal plan.

-5.5.a Lost or Damaged Meal Cards
+5.6.a Lost or Damaged Meal Cards